K.C. Busch

 Dr. K.C.
 Busch (she/her) is an Associate Professor of STEM Education at North Carolina State University, specializing in science learning and affiliated with the Leadership in Public Science interdisciplinary cluster.
 Her long-term career goal is to explore and advance educational experiences that empower individuals to engage in collective action to improve their lives and their communities.

 Dr. Busch is a first-generation college graduate.
 She holds a Ph.D. in science education from Stanford University, an M.A. in science education from the University of Texas in Austin, and a B.S. in ecology from Iowa State University.
 She taught secondary school science for twelve years in Austin, TX.
-She also has two years of informal environmental education experience in Africa with the Peace Corps, in Nevada with the National Park Service, in Vermont, and in Iowa.
+She also has informal environmental education experience in Africa with the Peace Corps, in Nevada with the National Park Service, in Vermont, and in Iowa.

 Research